kk289/IBM-Data-Science/Course 3_Data Science Methodology/Week 3/README.md

 - Describe the problem, related to the topic you selected.
 - Phrase the problem as a question to be answered using data.

-Many banks and credit card companies have a high risk in that their clients will default on their credit card payment or not.
+My Answer: Many banks and credit card companies have a high risk in that their clients will default on their credit card payment or not.
 Especially, banks want to reduce this risk by building a model that utilizes features that they have in their database about each individual.

 So the question for this project would be, "Can we predict whether a customer or client will default on their payment based on given features?"